AdaCore/training_material/courses/fundamentals_of_ada/intro_270_contracts.rst

     - a team (Clients) could be in charge of reviewing the interface part
     - another team (Suppliers) could be in charge of reviewing the implementation part
     - both would use the contracts as a common understanding
-    - Tools can do an automated review / validation: :toolname:`CodePeer`, :toolname:`SPARK`
+    - Tools can do an automated review / validation: :toolname:`GNAT Static Analysis Suite`, :toolname:`SPARK`

 -------------------------------------
 No Secret Precondition Requirements